 DNS-Domain Name System

-The domain name system is its own complete network.
-If one domain name server doesn’t know how to translate a particular domain name, it asks another domain name system, and so on, until the correct IP address is returned.
+The domain name system is its complete network.
+If one domain name server doesn’t know how to translate a particular domain name, it asks for another domain name system, and so on, until the correct IP address is returned.
 The Figure below illustrates the steps involved in the domain name system resolution.

 DNS Message Format

 The domain name server has two types of messages: query and response.
-The query message has a header and question records and the response message has a header, question records, answer records, authoritative records, and additional records.
-The domain name server stores names, addresses and some other records to resolve the names.
+The query message has a header and question records, and the response message has a header, question records, answer records, authoritative records, and additional records.
+The domain name server stores names, addresses and other records to resolve the names.
 Some types of records are the following:

 - A – The IPv4 address of An end device